AVDX Investigation: Kessler Topaz Meltzer & Check, LLP Encourages Avidxchange Holdings, Inc. (NASDAQ: AVDX) Investors With Significant Losses To Conta...

 Date

-RADNOR, Pa., Aug.
-27, 2024 /PRNewswire/ -- The law firm of Kessler Topaz Meltzer & Check, LLP ( ) is currently investigating potential violations of the federal securities laws on behalf of investors of AvidXchange Holdings, Inc. (NASDAQ: AVDX ) ("AvidXchange").
+(MENAFN- GlobeNewsWire - Nasdaq) RADNOR, Pa., Aug.
+29, 2024 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP ( ) is currently investigating potential violations of the federal securities laws on behalf of investors of AvidXchange Holdings, Inc. (NASDAQ: AVDX) (“AvidXchange”).

 On or around October 12, 2021, AvidXchange conducted its IPO, selling 26.4 million shares priced at $25.00.
 On July 31, 2024, AvidXchange issued a press release announcing its financial results for the second quarter of 2024.
 In the results, AvidXchange reported revenue of $105.13 million, missing consensus estimates by $1.75 million, and revised its fiscal year 2024 revenue guidance downward to a range of $436 million to $439 million, compared to previous guidance of $442 million to $448 million.